 Purchasing the EPIC ski pass to hit NorthStar, Heavenly and Kirkwood was the best bang for the buck.
 Starting off at Northstar California was a great intro to Tahoe.
 It snowed the entire day and provided some great deep turns.

 Being in North Lake Tahoe, skiing Squaw Valley is a must.
-Squaw hosted the 1960 Winter Olympics and should be on every snow sport enthusiasts bucket list.
+Squaw hosted the 1960 Winter Olympics and should be on every snow sports enthusiasts bucket list.

 After skiing for a few days, it was time to head to the coast for the weekend.
 I spent a few days wandering around San Francisco.
 Checking out Pier 39 and the sea lions, doing the night tour of Alcatraz (the night tour is highly recommended as the added dusk feel offers the best creepy feeling as well as fantastic views of San Fran, eating at some of the best restaurants San Francisco has to offer (hello China Town) and dancing the nights away to the wonderful live music, was a great time spent.

 After being in the city it was time to head back to the mountains – to South Lake Tahoe.
 Heavenly and Kirkwood Mountain was on the list.
 Heavenly is uniquely situated right on the California/Nevada border.
-The views of the lake are breath taking from the top of the mountain.
-So if you are a gambler, it’s easy walk down the road into Nevada and spend some time in the casino.
-If you’re like me, I decided to eat at the Fire and Ice Grill & Bar and watch the chefs toss up custom meals.
+The views of the lake are breathtaking from the top of the mountain.
+So if you are a gambler, it’s an easy walk down the road into Nevada and spend some time in the casino.
+If you’re like me, I decided to eat at the Fire and Ice Grill & Bar and watch the chef’s toss-up custom meals.

-After Heavenly, I stayed at the base of Kirkwood Mountain.
-Which was my favourite mountain of the trip.
+After Heavenly, I stayed at the base of Kirkwood Mountain, which was my favorite mountain of the trip.
 The terrain was great and varied, providing a little bit for everyone.
-I was there mid week and had the mountain to myself.
+I was there mid-week and had the mountain to myself.
 The staff was super friendly and the little pub had great food, a toasty fireplace and drink specials that couldn’t be beat.

-One of my favourite stops along the coast was Pfeiffer Big Sur State Park.
+One of my favorite stops along the coast was Pfeiffer Big Sur State Park.
 The purple sand was so unique and the waters were amazing.
-It’s a tough spot to find as the turn off isn’t marked.
+It’s a tough spot to find as the turnoff isn’t marked.
 But it’s well worth the time to scope it out.

-After a big long drive, next stop was Santa Monica.
+After a big long drive, the next stop was Santa Monica.
 I continued my love affair with piers and headed out there as my first stop.
 Being in the bustling city was a nice change.
-The warm weather and night life was exactly what was needed.
+The warm weather and nightlife were exactly what was needed.